Rincewind60/RinceDCS/Help/GettingStarted.md

 ### Limitations

-1. Will not work when DCS is running as it cannot access some of the files it needs as DCS has a lock on them.
+1. Will not work while DCS is running as it cannot access some of the files it needs as DCS has a lock on them.

 ### Suggested steps for editing Joystick Layouts